RoBOPPics/BB/_pages/app-quickstart.md

 ![PlayStore Image](../assets/images/BallBOPPerApp001.png){: width="400" .align-center }

-After the BallBOPPer Kickstarter launch, the BallBOPPer App will be available in the Google Play Store, the Apple App Store and the Microsoft App Store.
+After the BallBOPPer Kickstarter launch, the release version of the BallBOPPer App will be available in the Google Play Store, the Apple App Store and the Microsoft App Store.

   <nav class="pagination">
       <a  class="pagination--pager disabled">The Beginning</a>